-- 1. Rapid advances in microbiology, molecular biology, and genetic engineering have created extraordinary opportunities for biomedical research and hold great promise for improving human health and the quality of life.
-Better and more rapid diagnostic tools, novel vaccines, and therapeutic drugs can be foreseen.
-At the same time, there is concern about the possible misuse of research for the development of more potent biological weapons and the spread of new infectious diseases.
-It may be difficult to distinguish legitimate biomedical research from research by unscrupulous scientists with the malign purpose of producing more effective biological weapons. - 2.
-All who participate in biomedical research have a moral and ethical obligation to consider the implications of possible malicious use of their findings.
+Physicians and other health personnel are on the frontline in alleviating human suffering caused by epidemic disease and will bear primary responsibility for dealing with the victims of biological weapons.

+Participants in biomedical research have a moral and ethical obligation to consider the implications of possible malicious use of their findings.
 Through deliberate or inadvertent means, genetic modification of microorganisms could create organisms that are more virulent, are antibiotic-resistant, or have greater stability in the environment.
-Genetic modification of microorganisms could alter their immunogenicity, allowing them to evade natural- and vaccine-induced immunity.
-Advances in genetic engineering and gene therapy may allow modification of the immune response system of the target population to increase or decrease susceptibility to a pathogen or disrupt the functioning of normal host genes. - 3.
-Research specifically for the purposes of creating biological weapons is to be condemned.
-As scientists and humanitarians, physicians have a societal responsibility to decry scientific research for the development and use of biological weapons and to express abhorrence for the use of biotechnology and information technologies for potentially harmful purposes. - 4.
-Physicians and medical organizations have important societal roles in demanding a global prohibition on biological weapons and stigmatizing their use, guarding against unethical and illicit research, and mitigating civilian harm from use of biological weapons.
+Genetic modification of microorganisms could alter their immunogenicity, allowing them to evade natural and vaccine-induced immunity.
+Advances in genetic engineering and gene therapy may allow modification of the immune response system of the target population to increase or decrease susceptibility to a pathogen or disrupt the functioning of normal host genes.

+Nonproliferation and arms control measures can diminish but cannot completely eliminate the threat of biological weapons.
+Thus, there is a need for the creation of and adherence to a globally accepted ethos that rejects the development, production, possession and use of biological weapons.
+International collaboration is critical to build such a universal consensus.